keycloak/keycloak-community/design/keycloak.x/configuration.md

     kc.[sh|bat] --profile=dev

-In order to change the configuration, you should either pass any of the available options when starting the server or run the `config` command prior to start the server so that any configuration option you set is persisted into the resulting server image.
+In order to change the configuration, you should either pass any of the available options when starting the server or run the `build` command prior to start the server so that any configuration option you set is persisted into the resulting server image.

-### `Config` Command
+### `Build` Command

-The `config` command is a very important command that allows the server to optimize and adapt itself based on new configuration options.
+The `build` command is a very important command that allows the server to optimize and adapt itself based on new configuration options.
 This is especially relevant to avoid unnecessary steps when starting the server as well as reduce memory footprint where code may be removed completely depending on the choosen configuration.

-When a configuration is set through the `config` command, it becomes persisted into the resulting server image and implicitly available when starting the server.
+When a configuration is set through the `build` command, it becomes persisted into the resulting server image and implicitly available when starting the server.
 As a result, this new server image is optimized with the new configuration and you don't need to pass the same configuration properties when running the server.

-The server image produced after executing the `config` command indicates the intention to define the base configuration that the server should consider when starting new instances.
+The server image produced after executing the `build` command indicates the intention to define the base configuration that the server should consider when starting new instances.

 Users should always prefer to configure the server through this command before starting server instances.
 The reason being that they should expect a faster startup time and lower memory footprint due to optimizations performed during this step.